solent-eng/solent/README.md

 # Overview

+The unifying idea behind solent is that we should define systems in terms of messages.

-Codebase oriented around creating massively concurrent roguelike systems.
+The codebase is currently oriented towards creating massively concurrent roguelike systems.
+That's a fun problema, and straightforward to iterate on.

-The concurrency model will be a homage to the work of Josh Levine (http://www.josh.com/notes/island-ecn-10th-birthday/).
-The project has been developed from scratch on top of of gnu/linux and the python programming language.
+The concurrency model is to be a homage to the work of Josh Levine (http://www.josh.com/notes/island-ecn-10th-birthday/).
+This project has been developed from scratch.
 The target platform is python3 on non-specific unix.

+Solent.client targets major desktops and unix tty with no dependencies required.

 ## Community

-Except where specifically marked, the codebase will be licensed under the LGPL.
+Except where specifically marked, the codebase will be licensed under the LGPL, with copyright assigned to the FSF.
 I'd like to grow a community around this code that follows in the spirit of _Social Architecture_ by Pieter Hintjens.

 ## Status